djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 67. From menu click on "chat".
 <img width="1000" alt="image" src="hands-on-lab-assets/image28.png">

 68. Use your imported skills in chat.
+To get the list of already present user names in database , download it from [here](users_data.xlsx).
 <img width="1000" alt="image" src="hands-on-lab-assets/image29.4.png">

 # Common issues and troubleshoot steps